Hello Everyone 👋,

 This experience leads me to a new interest in contributing to open source (and diving more into accessibility)!

 I can go for hours when I'm talking about community.
 I love my communities! 💙

 I'm very blessed to be in such supportive communities and be an active member of Virtual Coffee, The Collab Lab, CodeNewbie, DEV and Hashnode.

-I won't be where I am now if it's not because of them who always support and push me to be a better developer, to be a better writer, to be a better person.
+I won't be where I am now if it's not because of them who always support and push me to be a better developer, a better writer, and a better person.